Find Expert Guides • Plan a Personal Trip • Explore Our Pasts Consciously

 5 Historical Landmarks that Tell the Stories of Ginosa

-Discover the stories of a town in southern Italy where the inhabitants were living in rock-cut caves for centuries; from the time of the Romans to the not so distant past.
-Ginosa – a town off the beaten track, even for Puglia.
+Discover the stories of a town in southern Italy where the inhabitants were living in rock-cut caves for centuries; from a time before the Romans and through the centuries to the not so distant past.
+Off the beaten track, even for Puglia, Ginosa has much to offer anyone seeking culture and traditional culinary experiences.
+Under an hour away from the city of Taranto, Ginosa is in the heart of the Terra delle Gravine Natural Park, and makes an ideal base from whch to explore the area.

 Like many towns in Puglia, Ginosa owes its fascination to its geographical location as much as its history.
 Both the physical and historical aspects of the town are immediately visible.
 In fact the two are intertwined, and have been for centuries.